ge-ko/competitive-programming/README.md

 ofstream out("output.txt");
 ```

-You can have the same program using the terminal and files by just replacing
+You can run the same program that using files to use terminal by just setting
 `in` and `out` to be `cin` and `cout` instead of files.

 ```c++